-Have you ever accidentally removed something important (e.g. photos, videos, documents, contacts, emails, etc.) from your computer, USB flash drive or digital camera?
-Or your mobile phone got damaged leaving all precious data inaccessible?
-We've personally experienced or witnessed friends suffering some of the situations.
-What a bummer!
+Have you ever accidentally removed something important such as photos, videos, documents, contacts, emails, etc. from your computer or other storage like a USB flash drive or digital camera?

-The good news is that your data may be still recoverable, thanks to data recovery software with sophisticated technology that can help bring your files back from the dead.
-Below is a list of such programs we've tried and highly recommended.
+However, your data may be still recoverable, thanks to data recovery software with sophisticated technology that can help bring your files back from the dead.
+Below is a list of solid programs we recommended.

-Please note: all the software listed below need to be installed and run on a computer (PC or Mac).
-If your deleted or lost files were stored on a mobile device such as phone, flash card, external HDD, etc. Make sure you connect the device to your computer first.
-Due to the nature of data recovery, it's not 100% guaranteed you'll retrieve all your files.
+Please note: all the software listed below need to be installed and run on a computer (Windows or MacOS).
+If your deleted or lost files were stored on a mobile device such as phone, flash drive, external HDD, etc. Make sure you connect the device to your computer first before proceeding the data recovery process.
+It's also worth noting that due to the nature of data recovery, there isn't a100% guarantee that you'll retrieve all your files.
 See FAQs for more.

 To recover photos from a digital camera, or a formatted/corrupted memory card, we recommend Stellar Phoenix Photo Recovery.

 To recover deleted files from a PC hard drive, or from a removable flash drive/card that is connected to a Windows computer, we recommend Data Recovery Pro.